Boccaccio '70: Renzo e Luciana

 Directed by Mario Monicelli.
-Written by Giovanni Arpino, Italo Calvino, Suso Cecchi d'Amico and Mario Monicelli.
+Written by Giovanni Arpino, Italo Calvino, Suso Cecchi d'Amico and Mario Monicelli, after a short story by Calvino.
 Music by Piero Umiliani.
 With Marisa Solinas and Germano Giglioli.

-In Renzo e Luciana (Renzo and Luciana), a young couple tries to hide their marriage and the wife’s supposed pregnancy from the draconian rules at their place of employment, which has banned female employees from getting married and having children.
+In Renzo e Luciana (Renzo and Luciana), a young couple tries to hide their marriage and the wife’s supposed pregnancy from the Draconian rules at their place of employment, which has banned female employees from getting married and having children.
 Their efforts – both at their shared home (having temporarily moved into her family's crowded apartment), and at work (where they go so far as to pretend not to know each other) – causes pressure to mount on the couple.
 Their hope is to make it through until they have managed to save some money to move out, and are dependent on Renzo going to night school to become an accountant.
-Finally their life together has some privacy, but they are increasingly separated by their respective shifts: he returns home from work just when she has to leave to go there.
+Finally, their life together has some privacy, but they are increasingly separated by their respective shifts: he returns home from work just when she has to leave to go there.

 This first episode was only included in the Italian distribution of the film.
 Out of solidarity toward Monicelli, the other three directors did not go to the Cannes Film Festival for the presentation of the film.

 Le Tentazioni del Dottor Antonio

 Directed by Federico Fellini.
 Written by Fellini, Ennio Flaiano and Tullio Pinelli.
 Music by Nino Rota.
 With Peppino De Filippo and Anita Ekberg.

 In Le Tentazioni del Dottor Antonio (The Temptation of Dr Antonio), Dr Antonio Mazzuolo, a middle-aged man, has taken it upon himself to be the protector of Rome's morality and law and order from what he sees as vice, crime and immorality throughout the city.
 The doctor (in his tiny Fiat equipped with a police spotlight) wages his one-man crusade – shining the spotlight at lovers in parked cars, or bounding on stage of a cabaret, ordering the stage crew (which includes a smiling police officer) to shut the lights, as he closes the curtain behind a line of bewildered chorus girls.
 He admonishes the audience to 'go home, and spend (their) money' in a 'better way instead of seeing this filth.'
 His anger knows no bounds when a provocative billboard of Anita Ekberg with the tag line "drink more milk" is put up in a park near his residence.
 Little does he know how the billboard will impact his life.
 Throughout the film, children are heard singing the jingle "Bevete più latte, bevete più latte!" ("Drink more milk!").
-The image begins to haunt him with hallucinations in which Ekberg appears as a temptress.
+The image begins to haunt him with hallucinations in which Ekberg appears as a gigantic temptress.
 After his delirium culminates in throwing a spear at Ekberg's image, he is found collapsed on top of the billboard and transported away in an ambulance to the children's song.